kevinblighe/EnhancedVolcano/README.md

 In many situations, people may only wish to label their key variables / variables of interest.
 One can therefore supply a vector of these variables via the ‘selectLab’ parameter, the contents of which have to also be present in the vector passed to ‘lab’.
-In addition, only those variables that pass both the cutoff for log2FC and P value will be labelled.

 ``` r
   EnhancedVolcano(res,